-As Mr. W., when he declined-because not willing to accept the sacrifices of his patriotic countrywomen, to accede to a proposition made by the Association, in eptember, 1854, to purchase Mount Vernon-yet expressed a willingness to dispose of it to Congress or Virginia, in order to secure it in future from the contingencies incident to a private possession-and we were confident that individual generosity We appealed to Virginia to purchase from Mr. W., and by accepting herself the 'sacrifices"-no! the "heart offerings" which he Daughters of Washington would feel it a privilege to be allowed to bestow-enable them yet to accomplish all that love for his memory had suggested.
-This appeal has been responded to no bly-with a promptness and a patriotism which should enshrine the Virginia General Assembly of '56 in the heart of woman It has been responded to in a manner which while there is no departure from Mr. Washington's expressed condition, viz., convey-ing the property in "trust" deed to the State, yet gives the Association all a State Constitution permits, with this restriction Our appeal spoke only of a trust deed arrangement for the property.
-Mr. W. required it, and therefore Gov. Johnston in resenting the subject for the consideration of the Assembly, confined himself to this proposal; but to the honor of the Old Dominion be it recorded, that when he afterwards made an application to Mr. Lang fitt, the chairman of the Mount Vernor Committee, appointed to report on this portion of the Governor's message, to include an "act of incorporation" for the Association, with an enlarged patriotism which should endear his name to his countrymen, it was at once acceded to, and on the 17d of March the "Mount Vernon bill" passed both Houses in less than an hour, and almost by acclamation!
+As Mr. W., when he declined-because not willing to accept the sacrifices of his patriotic countrywomen, to accede to a proposition made by the Association, in September, 1854, to purchase Mount Vernon-yet expressed a willingness to dispose of it to Congress or Virginia, in order to secure it in future from the contingencies incident to a private possession-and we were confident that individual generosity could procure for it a future more gratify ing to patriotic pride and affection than any which could result from the use rom Mr. W., and by accepting herself the sacrifices"-no! the "heart offerings" which the Daughters of Washington would feel it a privilege to be allowed to bestow-enable them yet to accomplish all that love for his memory had suggested.
+This appeal has been responded to no bly-with a promptness and a patriotism which should enshrine the Virginia General Assembly of '56 in the heart of woman It has been responded to in a manner which, while there is no departure from Mr. Washington's expressed condition, viz., conveying the property in "trust" deed to the State, yet gives the Association all a State Constitution permits, with this restriction Our appeal spoke only of a trust deed arrangement for the property.
+Mr. W. required it, and therefore Gov. Johnston in resenting the subject for the consideration of the Assembly, confined himself to Dominion be it recorded, that when he afterwards made an application to Mr. Lang fitt, the chairman of the Mount Vernor Committee, appointed to report on this portion of the Governor's message, to include an "act of incorporation" for the Association, with an enlarged patriotism which should endear his name to his countrymen, it was at once acceded to, and on the 17th of March the "Mount Vernon bill" passed both Houses in less than an hour, and almost by acclamation!
 By this act the Assembly authorized the Governor to contract with Mr. Washington for Mount Vernon, in the manner in which Mr. W. had con sented to dispose of it, i. e. a trust deed to the State.
 The additional act of chartering the Mount Vernon Association does not make the latter a party to any transaction in which Mr. W. is to be concerned -it is purely one between the State of Virginia and the Association.
 We place before you Mr. Washington's reply to Gov. J., when addressed on the subject: "MOUNT VERNON, June 18, 1855.
-"Sir: Your letter of June 15th has been received, in which you mention your design of again recommending to the Legislature of Virginia the propriety of acquiring for the State that portion of Mount Versided, and on which his remains are now interred; and you request to know from me on what terms the State can obtain the "Should the State of Virginia desire to ourchase Mount Vernon, she can obtain 00 acres of it, embracing the tomb of Washington, mansion, gardens, grounds, dec., on the following terms, viz: "I. The remains of such members of th Washington family as now are, or may be used, with free and easy access to it at all The "acorn" has grown into a tree," whose times.
-In this burying ground, members branches may, in time, extend from the of the Washington family, and no one else, Atlantic to the golden shores of the Pacific! may be interred, and the State, as its custodian, shall be pledged to preserve it from injury or desecration.
+"Sir: Your letter of June 15th has been received, in which you mention your design of again recommending to the Legislature of Virginia the propriety of acquiring for the State that portion of Mount Ver-non where Gen. Washington formerly resided, and on which his remains are now interred; and you request to know from me on what terms the State can obtain the purchase Mount Vernon, she can obtain 200 acres of it, embracing the tomb of Washington, mansion, gardens, grounds, &c., on the following terms, viz:

+"I. The remains of such members of the Washington family as now are, or may be used, with free and easy access to it at all The "acorn" has grown into a tree," whose times.
+In this burying ground, members of the Washington family, and no one else, may be interred, and the State, as its custodian, shall be pledged to preserve it from injury or desecration.

 "II.
 The State shall never alienate the fee simple nor any lesser estate in the whole, nor any part of the property.